Magid Center for Writing

 Alumni Television credits

-The Writers Room is funded by the College of Liberal Arts and Sciences, by the Meta and George Rosenberg Foundation, by Mitchell Burgess and Robin Green, and by other donors.
-It is supported by the Department of Theatre Arts.
+The Iowa Writers' Room is housed in the Magid Center and supported by the College of Liberal Arts and Sciences, by Kevin and Donna Gruneich, by the Meta and George Rosenberg Foundation, by Mitchell Burgess and Robin Green, and by other donors.
+The IWR acts in collaboration with the Department of Theatre Arts and the Iowa Writers' Workshop.

 Profile: Abigail Carney, recent UI alum with upcoming television series.